evoldoers/historian/README.md

 * Apple LLVM version 7.3.0 or later (clang-703.0.31), or gcc version 4.8.3 or later
  * Boost C++ library version 1.62.0 or later
  * Gnu Scientific Library (GSL) version 2.2.1 or later
+ * zlib version 1.2.5 or later
+ * pkg-config version 0.29.1 or later

 If you want to run the tests, type `make test`.
 (The tests are oriented to a Mac OSX build environment; numerical precision errors may cause slight differences in output on different machines, which may lead to some tests failing.)